signemik/SocailGraphsAnimateMovies/README.md

 }
 </script>
 <br>
 At first sight the nine wordclouds look like each other.
 They all for example have the words <em>film, release, first, animate </em> and <em>new</em>.
-After furthere interestion, it is actually possible to seperate them from each other. <br> <br>
+After further investigation, it is actually possible to seperate them from each other. <br> <br>
 <ul>
   <li> Community 1: It has words as <em>disney, pixar, toy</em> and <em>story</em>, so it is actually possible from the wordcloud to see that this community has many pixar movies among Toy Story movies. </li>
    <li> Community 2: It is seen words such as <em>shrek, dreamworks, madagascar</em> and <em>panda</em>. </li>
      <li> Community 3: In community 3 words such as <em>disney, lion, king, song</em> and <em>aladdin</em> appears. </li>
        <li> Community 4: In community 4 words such as <em>thumbelina, pebble</em> and <em>bluth</em> appears which again are movies in the community and the production studio.</li>
-         <li>Community 5: Here words such as <em>disney, bambi, million</em> and <em>wal</em>'.
+         <li>Community 5: Here words such as <em>disney, bambi, million</em> and <em>walt</em>.
 It is not that easy to see which movies that are in community 5 besides that they are Disney movies. </li>
        <li>Community 6: In community 6 words such as <em>disney, frozen, million</em> and <em>movie</em>.
 Again it is not that easy to tell which movies besides from Frozen that are in community 6. </li>
        <li> Community 7: Some words in community 7 are <em>lego, batman</em> and <em>transylvania</em> appears, which are very definite for community 7. </li>
         <li> Community 8: In community 8 the words <em>smurf, gargamel, horton</em> and <em>scoob</em> appears.
 These words are also very definite for community 8. </li>
         <li> Community 9: In the last community 9 words such as <em>tinker, bell, disney, fairy</em> and <em>pirate</em>.
-As in the two last communities these words are also very definitive for community 9 since it only consists of Tinker bell movies.
+As in the two last communities these words are also very definitive for community 9 since it only consists of Tinker Bell movies.

 <br> <br>
 Below wordclouds, where the text data is user reviews for eah community, are visualised.